Claude Nicollier: STS-61-K

 His first spaceflight was planned to be STS-61-K, which had been scheduled for October 1986, but was cancelled following the Space Shuttle Challenger disaster.

 STS-46

 Nicollier's first spaceflight was as a mission specialist on the 8-day Space Shuttle mission aboard Atlantis, called STS-46, in 1992.
 The crew deployed the European Retrievable Carrier EURECA, as well as the Tethered Satellite System-1, which was a joint NASA and Italian Space Agency project.

 STS-61

 His second spaceflight was as a mission specialist on the 10-day mission aboard Endeavour, called STS-61, in 1993.
 It was the first mission to perform maintenance on the Hubble Space Telescope, which had been launched three years previously.
-The nature of this repair was to correct a 2 nm error in the lens, which caused significant distortion of the images taken by the telescope.
+The nature of this repair was to correct a 2 micrometer error in the 2.4 meter diameter primary mirror, which caused significant distortion of the images taken by the telescope.

 STS-75

 In 1996 he took part in STS-75, aboard Space Shuttle Columbia, which deployed TSS-1R, which was a follow-up mission to TSS-1 which had been deployed during STS-46.